 Paramedics responded to the scene and transported the unidentified trucker to Jasper Memorial Hospital for treatment of a leg break and other injuries.
 He was later transferred to the University of Louisville Hospital in Kentucky for further treatment, including surgery.

 Authorities do not believe that either party was impaired at the time of the accident.
 In 2014, large trucks were involved in 14,595 accidents in Indiana, according to the Indiana Criminal Justice Institute.

 The case Goes to the Ohio Supreme Court

 In the course of its investigation, the insurance provider for J&R, Auto-Owners, placed an investigative hold on the Fraley truck.
 In response, Fraley filed suit against Auto-Owners, the Estate of Mr. Oeding, and J&R in Butler County, Ohio.

 This prompted the defendants to file a motion to dismiss for lack of jurisdiction.
 Auto-Owners subsequently settled all claims, with the exception of Fraley Trucking's economic loss, before a ruling was made.
 Meanwhile, the trial court found that it could not assert personal jurisdiction over a defendant from another state, merely because its insurance company did business in the state of the injured party and granted the motion to dismiss.

 This barred Fraley from pursuing a direct action for damages against Auto-Owners, since he had not obtained a judgment against the insureds.
-When the 12th District Court of Appeals reversed the personal jurisdiction ruling, the matter was passed along to the Supreme Court of Ohio.
-In February of 2014, the Supreme Court ruled to reinstate the decision of the trial court, meaning that Fraley Trucking could not sue for damages.
+When the 12th District Court of Appeals reversed the personal jurisdiction ruling, the matter was passed to the Supreme Court of Ohio.
+In February of 2014, the Supreme Court ruled to reinstate the trial court's decision, meaning that Fraley Trucking could not sue for damages.